dmbarbour/wikilon/docs/AwelonLang.md

 However, like Forth, Awelon does not scale nicely beyond about ten tokens per definition, and is awkward for some problem domains like expression of algebraic formula.
 Further, Awelon lacks *namespaces*, which results in redundant expression of context in words such as repeating a `trie:` prefix for `trie:insert` and `trie:fold`.

 To ameliorate these weaknesses, Awelon is expected to leverage [editable views](http://martinfowler.com/bliki/ProjectionalEditing.html).
-As an example of editable views, we could support command lists:
+As an example of editable views, we might support command lists:

         Editable View       Awelon Source Code
         {foo, bar, baz}     [[foo] [[bar] [[baz] ~ :] :] :]